 - You will be required to provide us with membership data within fourteen days of us requesting it.
 We will confirm at the start of the policy how often you will provide updated membership data which needs to be complete and accurate.
 This should include details of new entrants who have joined the scheme since the previous data refresh and who will normally be covered as soon as they join the scheme.
-However, we should be informed immediately rather than at the next data refresh if a new entrant's benefit exceeds the automatic acceptance limit because they will need to complete an individual assessment to establish the terms, if any, on which cover can be offered. - The policy terms and conditions and the underlying premium rate table are normally guaranteed for two years and will not be reviewed during that time unless one of the following occurs: - 0 a greater than 30% variation in the number of members (and if covered, spouses/partners) or their total salaries - the number of members drops below two - the new inclusion of an participating employer or a TUPE (Transfer of Undertakings (Protection of Employment) Regulations 2006) transfer - the disposal of a participating employer or closure of a part of a participating employer's business - the inclusion of a new category - a change in policy design such as an amendment to the benefit level, the age cover ceases or eligibility conditions - a change in the nature of a participating employer's business - more than 30% of the total number of members or total salary change location - there is no longer an adviser acting for you in connection with this policy - there is a change in legislation, regulation, HM Revenue & Customs (HMRC) practice or taxation which affects the treatment of this policy - you do not give us complete and accurate information
+However, we should be informed immediately rather than at the next data refresh if a new entrant's benefit exceeds the automatic acceptance limit because they will need to complete an individual assessment to establish the terms, if any, on which cover can be offered. - The policy terms and conditions and the underlying premium rate table are normally guaranteed for two years and will not be reviewed during that time unless one of the following occurs: - a greater than 25% variation in the number of members (and if covered, spouses/partners) or their total salaries - o the number of members drops below two - the inclusion of a new participating employer, or a TUPE transfer - the disposal of a participating employer or closure of a part of a participating employer's business - the inclusion of a new category - a change in policy design such as an amendment to the benefit level, the age cover ceases or eligibility conditions - o a change in the nature of a participating employer's business - o more than 25% of the total number of members or total salary changes location - there is no longer an adviser acting for you in connection with this policy - there is a change in legislation, regulation, HM Revenue & Customs (HMRC) practice or taxation which affects the treatment of this policy - you do not give us complete and accurate information.